emergenzeHack/covid19italia/en/contribuisci.md

 ![](https://raw.githubusercontent.com/emergenzeHack/covid19italia/master/images/process1.jpg)

-## Are you are interested in development of this project for your country?
+## Are you are interested in development of this project?

 You can contribute in different ways: